burcakotlu/GLANET/docs/source/tutorial.rst

 A command-line argument is required if and only if its precondition argument(s) is specified.
 You must set at most one parameter per argument.
 For example, if you set both -f0 and -fbed parameters for *Input File Format* argument, then the program will terminate by giving an error message.
-Details of the command-line arguments with examples are specified below.
+Details of the command-line arguments with sample runs are specified below.
 Note that parameter "-c" indicates that GLANET will run in command-line mode, not with GUI.

 +-------------------------+---------------+-------------------+--------------+----------------------+